Corporate Governance

 Skills Matrix for Directors and Audit & Supervisory Board Members

-The table to the right is a skills matrix summarizing the knowledge, experience and capabilities of current directors and Audit & Supervisory Board members.
+The table to the right is a skills matrix summarizing the capabilities of current directors and Audit & Supervisory Board members.

 02Remuneration for Directors and Audit & Supervisory Board Members